 Under our Articles of Association, our directors (other than our external directors, if any, as discussed below) are divided into three classes.
-Class I currently consists of two directors and Classes II and III each currently consists of three directors.
+Classes I, II and III each currently consist of three members.
 At each annual meeting of our shareholders, directors are elected or reelected for a term of office that expires at the third annual meeting following such election or reelection, such that, each year, the term of office of one class of directors expires.

 Each director serves through the term of his or her class, except in the event of his or her earlier death, resignation, removal or termination otherwise.
 The term of each of our Class II directors, Larry Jasinski, Dr. John William Poduska and Randel E. Richner, expires at the Meeting.
 Our Class III directors, Messrs.
-Wayne B. Weisman, Aryeh (Arik) Dan and Yohanan Engelhardt, will hold office until the annual meeting of our shareholders in 2023.
-Our Class I directors, Messrs.
-Jeff Dykan, Yasushi Ichiki and Joseph Turk, will hold office until the annual meeting of our shareholders in 2024.
+Wayne B. Weisman, Aryeh (Arik) Dan and Yohanan Engelhardt, are serving terms that expire at the 2023 annual general meeting of shareholders, and our Class I directors, Messrs.
+Jeff Dykan, Yasushi Ichiki and Joseph Turk, are serving terms that expire at the 2024 annual general meeting of shareholders.
+In the event that Proposal 8 is approved, going forward the terms of each of our directors will be shortened to a one year term that expires at the next annual general meeting of shareholders.

-Except as indicated herein, there are no arrangements or understandings between any director or nominee for directorship and any other person pursuant to which such director or nominee was selected as director or nominee.
+Except as indicated herein, there are no arrangements or understandings between any director or ReWalk Nominee (as defined below) for directorship and any other person pursuant to which such director or ReWalk Nominee was selected as director or nominee.

-Upon recommendation of our nominating and corporate governance committee, our Board has nominated Larry Jasinski, Dr. John William Poduska and Randel E. Richner as Class II directors to serve until the 2025 annual general meeting of shareholders.
-Each nominee has consented to being named in this Proxy Statement and to serve if elected and has advised us that he has the qualifications and time required for the performance of his duties as a director, and that there are no legal restrictions preventing him from assuming such office.
+Upon recommendation of our nominating and corporate governance committee, our Board has nominated Larry Jasinski, Dr. John William Poduska and Randel E. Richner (collectively, the "ReWalk Nominees") as Class II directors to serve until the 2025 annual general meeting of shareholders.
+Each ReWalk Nominee has consented to being named in this Proxy Statement and to serve if elected and has advised us that he or she has the qualifications and time required for the performance of his or her duties as a director, and that there are no legal restrictions preventing him or her from assuming such office.